-557 Ethics in Behavior Analysis & Psychology
+557 Ethics in Psychology & Behavior Analysis

-This course focuses on ethical and professional conduct for behavior analysts and psychologists as delineated in (1) The APA Ethical Principles of Psychologists and Code of Conduct and (2) The BACB Professional Compliance Code for Behavior Analysts.
+This course focuses on ethical and professional conduct for behavior analysts and psychologists as delineated in (1) the BACB Ethics Code for Behavior Analysts and (2) the APA Ethical Principles of Psychologists and Code of Conduct.
 The primary objective of this course is to prepare students to be ethical providers of psychological and behavior analytic services.

-559 Advanced Concepts and Practices in Applied Behavior Analysis
+Advanced Concepts and Practices in Applied Behavior Analysis